Educational resource on peptide research. Read our editorial standards →

 Semaglutide vs Ozempic vs Wegovy vs Rybelsus: Why Four Names for One Drug?

-All four names refer to semaglutide — the same molecule, manufactured by Novo Nordisk.
+All four names refer to semaglutide, the same molecule, manufactured by Novo Nordisk.
 The differences are in dose, indication, formulation, and brand.
-Here's what each name actually represents and how to navigate the choice when your doctor mentions one specifically.
+Each name maps to a specific combination of those, and knowing which is which makes the conversation with your doctor easier.

 Read article